 Concrete Breaking and Removal

-Concrete typically weighs 150 pounds per cubic foot.
+Concrete weighs around 150 pounds per cubic foot with steel included.
+Concrete removal either by cutting or breaking is a dirty job and due to new silica regulations, a more difficult one.
 In order to safely move pieces of concrete, it usually requires powerful equipment to cut, break, and move.
-Since we have the ability to remove large pieces, we can typically reduce cutting costs.
+Our ability to remove large pieces, typically reduces cutting costs.

 Featured Project: Concrete Removal 129' Tall Smoke Stack